riyachandarana/Empirical-Project-2026/README.md

 Occupations with higher AI exposure are expected to exhibit higher wages reflecting a concentration of AI exposed tasks in cognitive and high skill roles. however the relationship with employment and labour demand is ambigious, as AI may both augment productivity and displace routine labour depending on task composition

 ## Key Findings

+- In raw comparisons, occupations with higher AI exposure tend to have higher wages.
+- Once occupational skill is controlled for, the wage effect becomes much smaller and often statistically insignificant.
-- AI exposure is strongly positively associated with wages
+- AI exposure remains positively associated with employment levels across occupations.
-- A one-unit increase in AI exposure is associated with increases wages approximately by ~22%
-- AI exposure has only a weak relationship with employment

-These findings are consistent with AI acting as a complement to high skill labour potentially reinforcing existing wage inequality across ocupation
+- There is no robust relationship between AI exposure and labour demand once controls are included.

+These results suggest that AI is concentrated in already high-skill, high-paying occupations rather than independently raising wage returns.

 ## Methodology
 The analysis is conducted at the occupation level using cross-sectional regression models.
 The baseline specification is: